Mohd. Ahmed Khan v. Shah Bano Begum: Background

+While the Hindu code bills reformed Hindu personal law in India in the 1950s, Muslim personal law was kept away from any reforms.
+Though the frequent conflict between secular and Muslim religious authorities over the issue of uniform civil code eventually decreased, until the 1985 Shah Bano case.
+Besides this case, two other Muslim women had previously received maintenance under the Code of Criminal Procedure (CrPC) in 1979 and 1980.

-In 1932, Shah Bano, a Muslim woman, was married to Mohammed Ahmad Khan, an affluent and well-known advocate in Indore, Madhya Pradesh, and had five children from the marriage.
-Shah Bano, was Mohammed Ahmad Khan's first cousin from his mother's side.
-After 14 years, Khan took a younger woman as his second wife.
-The younger woman who Khan took as his second wife was also his cousin from his mother's side, with whom Khan had seven children, 6 daughters and 1 son.
-Both Shah Bano and the younger woman were cousins.
-Then after years of living with both wives, he divorced Shah Bano when she was 62 years old.
-In April 1978, when Khan stopped giving her the ₹200 per month he had apparently promised, claiming that she had no means to support herself and her children, she filed a criminal suit at a local court in Indore, against her husband under section 125 of the Code of Criminal Procedure, asking him for a maintenance amount of ₹500 for herself and her children.
-In November 1978 her husband gave an irrevocable talaq (divorce) to her which was his prerogative under Islamic law and took up the defence that hence Bano had ceased to be his wife and therefore he was under no obligation to provide maintenance for her as except prescribed under the Islamic law which was in total ₹5,400.
+In 1932, Shah Bano (1916–1992), a Muslim woman, was married to Mohammed Ahmed Khan (1912–2006), an affluent and well-known advocate in Indore, Madhya Pradesh, and had 5 children (3 sons and 2 daughters) from the marriage.
+Bano, was Mohammed Ahmed Khan's first cousin from his mother's side.
+After 14 years, Khan took a younger woman, Halima Begum, as his second wife.
+Halima was also his cousin from his mother's side, with whom Khan had 7 children, 6 daughters and 1 son.
+Both Bano and the younger woman were cousins.
+Then after years of living with both wives, he evicted her and their children from the home in 1975 but started paying her a maintenance.
+In April 1978, when Khan stopped giving her the regular maintenance ₹200 per month he had promised, claiming that she had no means to support herself and her children, Bano filed a criminal suit at a local court in Indore, against her husband under Section 125 (the "maintenance of wives, children and parents" provision which applied to all citizens irrespective of religion) of the CrPC, asking him for a maintenance amount of ₹500 for herself and her children.
+In November 1978, Khan gave an irrevocable talaq (divorce) when she was 62 years old through the triple talaq procedure (saying "I divorce thee" three times); which was his prerogative under Islamic law and took up the defence that since Bano had ceased to be his wife and therefore he was under no obligation to provide maintenance for her as except prescribed under the Islamic law which he claimed was in total ₹5,400 (including mahr, maintenance prior to divorce, and maintenance for the three-month iddat period following the divorce).
 In August 1979, the local court directed Khan to pay a sum of ₹25 per month to Bano by way of maintenance.
 On 1 July 1980, on a revisional application of Bano, the High Court of Madhya Pradesh enhanced the amount of maintenance to ₹179.20 per month.
-Khan then filed a petition to appeal before the Supreme Court claiming that Shah Bano is not his responsibility anymore because Mr. Khan had a second marriage which is also permitted under Islamic law.
+Khan then filed a petition to appeal before the Supreme Court claiming that he had fulfilled all his obligations under Islamic law and that Bano is not his responsibility anymore because he had a second marriage which is permitted under Islamic law.